 1 | Determine If You Really Need a New Accounting Software

 Figure out what is missing with your current business workflow and make a list of the things you want to change and the results you expect to see.
-I call this process the "software analysis" pain.
+I call this process the "software analysis" process.

 When you do an analysis of your current software, you will be surprised to see how many of the features you are paying for but not using.

-You will also find out that your staff probably never received proper training on how to use the system costing you lost revenue in the time that is wasted.
+You will also find out that your staff probably never received proper training on how to use the system, costing you lost revenue in the time that is wasted.
 You need to know the root cause of your pain points with using your current accounting software to avoid repeating the same mistakes with a new system.

 2 | Which Accounting Software is Best for my Business?